TLDR

 Q&A

-Is a $79 one-time fee really better than free?
+Is a paid planning tool really better than free?

 It depends on what you need.
-For vendor discovery, free platforms have more vendor coverage than any paid planning tool — that's not their business.
+For vendor discovery, free platforms have more vendor coverage than any paid planning tool - that's not their business.
 For actual planning organization (budget, vendors, seating), a purpose-built planning tool without advertising incentives gives you a system whose only job is to help you plan your wedding.
-The $79 one-time fee is comparable to one month of a basic subscription tool and covers the full 12–18 month engagement.
+Kaiplan starts at $10/mo or $50 lifetime with LAUNCH50 - comparable to one or two months of a basic subscription tool, and covers the full 12–18 month engagement.

 Q&A

-Why do subscription apps cost so much more than one-time fee apps?
+Why do subscription apps cost so much more than fixed-plan apps?

 Wedding planning subscriptions like Aisle Planner are designed for professional wedding planners who use them as business tools across many client weddings per year.
-The subscription cost makes sense for a business — it's a recurring operating expense spread across many events.
-For a couple planning one wedding, you're paying subscription rates for a single-use period, which is why the total cost over a 12–18 month engagement ($350–$1,500+) is high relative to what you actually use.
+The subscription cost makes sense for a business - it's a recurring operating expense spread across many events.
+For a couple planning one wedding, you're paying planner-tier rates for a single-use period.
+Aisle Planner's published planner tiers run $49.99–$229.99/month, which means $599-$4,139+ over a typical 12-month engagement depending on the tier.

 Should I use free wedding planning apps?